This post was originally published on May 9, 2018 and updated on August 28, 2019.

 Hopefully, these two examples illustrate that a federal agency uses a contract to purchase goods or services (in this case a grant application system) for the work it is responsible to manage.
 Whereas a federal agency uses grants to solicit research and innovative ideas from non-federal entities to use their expertise to advance a public purpose (in this case opioid treatment through state governments).

-You’ve Arrived.
+We’ve Landed.
 Where to Next?

 - If you are looking to grow your business with the U.S. Federal government as a customer, begin with USA.gov’s Introduction to Federal Government Contracting.
+This “Contracts vs. Grants” tutorial by the Small Business Administration is also a great resource.

 - If you are considering a foray into the world of federal grants, begin with the Grants Learning Center and continue with the rest of our What Is a Grant? blog series—specifically What Is a Grant?